jtlewis81/CST-150/Topic 7 - Milestone Project/Milestone4/README.md

-The important files for this assignment are InventoryManager.cs and Program.cs.

 Milestone 3 instructions:

-This milestone has three parts:

-Part 1: Use UML class diagrams to model your inventory manager class.
-This class must use an array to manage a collection of inventory items.

-Part 2: Implement the inventory manager class.
-This class must have methods that do the following:
+Refine your project.
+Your application should allow you to manipulate the inventory in your inventory manager through the user interface.
+You should be able to do the following:

-	1. Add a new item to the inventory manager.
+Add a new item to the inventory manager.
-	2. Remove an item from the inventory manager.
+Remove an item from the inventory.
-	3. Re-stock an item in the inventory manager.
+Restock an item in the inventory.
-	4. Display the items in the inventory manager.
+Display the items in the inventory.
-	5. Search for an item in the inventory manager by at least two criteria (name, price, quantity, etc.).
+Search for an item/items in the inventory by a variety of criteria.

-Part 3: Test the inventory manager class with a driver program or unit tests.
-This may be a console application.
+Update your inventory manager so that it uses a list to store inventory items instead of an array.

-Part 4: Demonstrate your project in class and be prepared to answer questions about your code.
+Demonstrate your project in class and be prepared to answer questions about your code.
 Refer to “Presenting Online Guide,” for presentation options.
 Though this resource is intended for online courses, your instructor may support these options.

 Deliverables:

-	1. A cover sheet with name, date, and assignment title.
+A cover sheet with name, date, and assignment title.
-	2. A UML class diagram of the inventory manager class.
-	3. Code that implements the inventory manager class.
-	4. A driver method or unit tests for the inventory manager class.
+An updated inventory manager class that uses a list to store inventory items and includes the functionality mentioned above.
+A redesigned user interface that includes controls to manage the new functionality.
+A rehearsed presentation in which you demonstrate your project to the class.
-	5. The link to the screencast URL.
+The link to the screencast URL.